Introducing Bess of Hardwick

 Hardwick’s history is closely associated with the lady who built it, Elizabeth, Countess of Shrewsbury, known to many simply as ‘Bess of Hardwick’.
 Born on the site of Hardwick Old Hall Bess rose to a position of great power within Elizabethan society.

 By her mid-teens Bess found herself at court in London as Lady in Waiting to a member of her extended family.
 While at court Bess caught the eye of an older courtier, William Cavendish, Treasurer of the King’s Chamber, and the two married in 1547.
 The couple had eight children, six of who survived into adulthood, and they set up their family home at Chatsworth, the first of many homes that Bess commissioned.

 William died in 1557 and two years later Bess married again, this time to Sir William St Loe, Captain of the Queen’s Guard and Grand Butler of England.
 The marriage to St Loe was short-lived as he died in 1565, but again Bess managed to secure most of his great wealth for herself.
-Secure at Chatsworth and very wealthy Bess married for a final time, this time to George Talbot, 6th Earl of Shrewsbury, in 1567, a statesman high in royal favour and Bess added the title of Countess to her great wealth.
+Secure at Chatsworth and very wealthy Bess married for a final time, this time to George Talbot, 6th Earl of Shrewsbury, in 1567, a statesman high in royal favour and Bess became a Countess.